Student Organization Finance Office (SOFO)

 First Floor (map)

-Please note that the protocol created to process transactions remotely during the pandemic has ended.
-SOFO will no longer accept transaction requests submitted by email.
-Voucher requests must have been fully approved before 1:00pm (CST) on August 31, 2021 to be processed.
+Please note that SOFO does not accept transaction requests submitted by email.
 Because we are working with a very limited number of staff at this time, no exceptions can be made.

 Dear Student Officers, Advisors, and Administrators,

-The past several months has been a time of continuous learning for us.
-We were introduced to University processes and requirements unknown to us before, some of which may still be evolving.
-Please find a summary of the items that may have an effect on how your student group approaches certain activities.
-For questions, please continue contacting the office at firstname.lastname@example.org.
+Please find a summary of the items that may have an effect on how your student group approaches certain activities below.
+For questions, please continue contacting the office at email@example.com.

 Account Application Renewals Delayed Until FY23